Last week I listed seven end-of-days destinies mentioned in the Bible. Today, I’ll talk about a different possibility for survival. It’s much riskier.

 You may have done some prep work for various reasons.
 It could be in anticipation of possible flooding, tornadoes, civil unrest, or the end of the world.
 The extent of your preparation might be as little as carrying a grab-n-go bag in your vehicle in case of emergency or laying in a little extra food and water for an occasional power outage.
 Some of you may have gone so far as to buy a place of shelter that is off-grid and self-sustaining.

 All these reasons are worthy.
 One does not know what the future holds.
-My parents went through the “Great Depression,” and they had first-hand experience rearing a family of nine with next to nothing.
-It wasn’t the “Great Tribulation,” but great lack that told them, “You don’t want to do this again.”
+My parents went through the “Great Depression,” and they had first-hand experience growing up in a family of nine with next to nothing.
+It wasn’t the “Great Tribulation,” but a deep lack that told them, “You don’t want to do this again.”
 To hedge against that want, they grew a garden and canned its produce.
 They saved everything for reuse and raised animals for meat.

 Like a pregnant woman who writhes and cries out in her pangs when she is near to giving birth, so were we because of you, O LORD; we were pregnant, we writhed, but we have given birth to wind.
 We have accomplished no deliverance in the earth, and the inhabitants of the world have not fallen.